ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-7-Object.rst

 spelled the same `and` come from the same languag.
-The latter requirement is because sometimes different languages have words that are spelled the same but with different meanings such as “pie” which in English is a tasty baked treat and in Spanish which is what we call a “foot” in English.
+The latter requirement is because sometimes different languages have words that are spelled the same but with different meanings such as “pie” which in English is a tasty baked treat and in Spanish is what we call a “foot” in English.

 |CodingEx| **Coding Exercise**